How to Check the Date a Photo was Taken in Windows 11

 Using Photos App to find when a photo was taken

-3. Open the photo by double-clicking on it.
+3. Double-click the photo to open it.

 Related problem: Windows 11 Photos App Not Working or Crashing